Size and Weight

 • Pentax AF540FGZ: 490g

-As the chart shows, though, especially when batteries are considered, there's not really a huge range in the entire lineup.
+All that said, as the chart shows, though, especially when batteries are considered, there's not really a huge range in the entire lineup.
+The 2-battery flashes are outliers on the low end, and the big module-based Metz is on the heavy side, but in the middle everything is pretty much the same.

 You can copy from this site, with conditions.
 See the license page for copyright and licensing details.